-To get an Oregon contractor license, you must be at least 18 years old and submit an application to the Construction Contractors Board (CCB).
-But before you can submit your application, there are a few other things you need to do.
+To get an Oregon contractor license, you must be 18 and apply to the Construction Contractors Board (CCB) through Oregon.gov.
+However, you must consider a few other things before submitting your application.

-If you haven’t already registered your business with the state, that’s a good place to start.
-Then you must decide what types of buildings you plan to work on — residential, commercial or both — and what kind of work you intend to do.
+If you haven’t registered your business name with the state, that’s a good place to start.
+Then, you must decide what types of buildings you plan to work on — residential, commercial or both — and what kind of work you intend to do.

-Classes are available in self-study, online and in-person formats .
-Fees range from $19-$385 for online and self-study courses and $200-$550 for in-person courses.
-The cost to take the exam is $60.
+Classes are available in self-study online or by mail and in-person formats.
+Fees range from $25 to $385 for online and self-study courses and $200 to $550 for in-person courses.
+The cost to take the license exam is $60.

-To apply for a license, you must have a surety bond in the appropriate amount, ranging from $10,000 to $75,000 based on the type of license you’re applying for.
+To apply for a license, you must have a surety bond in the appropriate amount.
+CCB surety bond amounts vary from $15,000 to $80,000, depending on your license type.

 Oregon general contractor license types

-There are two different types of general contractor licenses in Oregon — residential and commercial.
-If you work on both residential and commercial buildings, you can apply for a dual license.
+Oregon has two types of general contractor licenses — residential and commercial construction projects.
+You can apply for a dual license if you work on both residential and commercial structures.

-When you complete your application, you must select an endorsement, which defines the scope of work you’re licensed to perform and, in some cases, the amount of experience you have.
+When you complete your license application, you must select an endorsement, which defines the type of work you’re licensed to perform and, in some cases, the amount of experience you have.

 - Residential general contractor (RGC)